 Annuals & Perennials

 These plants are those that you can count on to come back.
-They have a shorter bloom time than annuals do, but make up for that by the variety of sizes, colors, and textures that return to your garden year after year.
+They have a shorter bloom time than annuals do but make up for that by the variety of sizes, colors, and textures that return to your garden year after year.
 Coneflowers, daylilies, and peonies are popular perennials in our area.

 To get the most out of your perennial garden, we suggest planting several different types with different bloom times throughout the year.
 In this way, you can have continuous color without the burden of replanting every year.
 They look best when planted in odd numbers, such as groups of three or five.
-Some will need to be staked in order to look their best, and many prefer to be dead-headed.
+Some will need to be staked to look their best, and many prefer to be dead-headed.
 For information on specific perennials, please feel free to ask!